-A native Kansan, Becca studied English and Sociology at Emporia State University and earned a Master of Arts in Theological Studies from the University of Dayton.
-Becca most recently served as a Program and Recruitment Coordinator for four years at Amate House, the young adult volunteer program of the Archdiocese of Chicago.
-Previously, she worked for University of Dayton Campus Ministry, Heartland Human Care Services, and Catholic Charities of Chicago.
+A native Kansan, Becca studied English and sociology at Emporia State University and earned a master of arts in theological studies from the University of Dayton.
+Prior to joining Maryknoll Lay Missioners, Becca served for four years as a Program and Recruitment Coordinator for Amate House, the young adult volunteer program of the Archdiocese of Chicago.
+Previously she worked for the University of Dayton Campus Ministry, Heartland Human Care Services, and Catholic Charities of Chicago.

 Becca began her ministry with MKLM in São Paulo, Brazil, transferring to El Salvador in September 2018.
 She currently resides in Antiguo Cuscatlán, a municipality on the eastern side of San Salvador.

 The primary focus of her work in Brazil was to provide compassionate and focused pastoral care and accompaniment to incarcerated populations in São Paulo with particular emphasis placed on women’s issues and empowerment as well as the promotion of restorative justice practices.